 2) How often during the last year have you had a feeling of guilt or remorse after drinking? …..Eh, every time I drink.

 3) How often during the last year have you failed to do what was normally expected from you because of drinking? ….Every weekend.

 4) How often during the last year have you been unable to remember what happened the night before because you had been drinking? ….Every weekend.

-My score was 19, and if your total is over 8 an alcohol use disorder is likely.
+My score was very high, and if your total is over 8 an alcohol use disorder is likely.
 My husband always believed I was being a drama queen when I said I thought I had a problem with alcohol, but this result showed things in a very worrying light.

 How many of us have a drinking problem that we are not aware of?
 There are many of us out there that have a glass of wine in the evening to unwind, and quite a few that have at least the whole bottle over the weekend, perhaps more.

 The World Health Organisation perceives me to have a problem as I toppled over their AUDIT line.
 But what is our government doing about this problem?

 Personally I think this is a ticking time bomb.
 I am in my early forties and the majority of my peers drink: every night; to relieve stress; to block out problems; to give confidence.